 I have crafted a small workbook for you, my readers and writers, that outlines the trifecta of fandom fiction: SETTING, CHARACTER, and PLOT.
 Let’s all admit it, we want killer fandoms to obsess over the books we’ve poured our blood, sweat, and tears into.
 These are our babies, the stories we are excited about.
 By fine tuning and perfecting these three elements of your story you, too, can make your story the foundation of a killer fandom, one that will make your characters into candle scents, write fan-fic about, and draw terrific fan-art for.

-The workbook will always be a free download as will many of my upcoming worksheets and cheatsheets.
+The workbook will always be a free download as will many of my upcoming worksheets and cheat-sheets.
 I’m not monetizing this site because I want all writers to have access to the building blocks for the next great story.
 Also, free stuff is DOPE!
-All I ask is that you sign up for my newsletter in return.

 While you’re working on The Fiction Fandom Formula, you may want to refer back to some of my previous posts.